cortexproject/cortex/docs/operations/blocks-storage.md

   # CLI flag: -experimental.tsdb.head-compaction-concurrency
   [head_compaction_concurrency: <int> | default = 5]

-  # Power of 2 to use for the number of shards of series to use in TSDB.
+  # The number of shards of series to use in TSDB (must be a power of 2).
   # Reducing this will decrease memory footprint, but can negatively impact
   # performance.
   # CLI flag: -experimental.tsdb.stripe-size